-You may park in the Yellow and Green parking lots, near the Rutgers Athletic Center.
+You may park in the Green and Yellow parking lots, near the Rutgers Athletic Center.
 Make sure that you have registered your vehicle online for APA Day, to avoid being ticketed on campus.

-Make-up advising sessions will be brief weekday sessions; tentative make-up dates at this point are Wed.
-May 22nd and Fri.
-June 7th, at 10:00 am.
+Make-up advising sessions will be brief weekday sessions; make-up dates are Wednesday May 22 and Friday May 31, at 10:00 am.
 It will also be necessary to register in advance for any make-up APA Day, as seating will be limited: please use the APA registration link found on your Enrollment Pathway page.
-The APA registration link will also be in the welcome email that we will be sending out, with the APA registration and parking links.
+The APA registration link will also be in the welcome email that we will be sending out to newly enrolled students.
 On both APA make-up dates, the 2-hour program will begin at 10:00 am.
 The location for these APA make-up sessions will also be 100 Rockafeller Road (Business School Building), on the Livingston campus in Piscataway.

-Please attend an APA Day (May 4th would be the best date), even if you will not have completed placement testing by that date.
+Please register for and attend an APA Day (May 4 would be the best date), even if you will not have completed placement testing by that date.
 The order of operations does not matter.
 Just be sure to complete placement testing within 30 days of enrolling at Rutgers, and no later than June 1.

 We ask that you be mindful of the fact that setting-up your fall schedule is a very lengthy and involved process for advisors, so we cannot accommodate individual advising appointment requests if you miss all three May APA Days.
 If you cannot attend any of our APA Days, it will be necessary for you to select your fall classes via email, with the first-year advisors.
 Please email email@example.com for more details.

 Please note that all APA Days are "students only”.
 Parent/Family Info Sessions are now incorporated into the summertime New Student Orientations (see section below).
-Check out their website for more info.
+Check out their website for more info – http://nso.rutgers.edu.
 The Rutgers Business School does not offer a separate parent/family info session.

 5.New Student Orientation & Parent Orientation